Victor Gruen (1903-1980) was one of the men who envisioned the American shopping mall.

 Oakland County (Southfield), Michigan

-The third mall-type center designed by master architect Victor Gruen was the first that was actually built.
+The third mall-type center designed by architect Victor Gruen was the first that was actually built.
 NORTHLAND CENTER was situated on a 163-acre tract, located 10 miles northwest of center city Detroit, in an unincorporated section of Oakland County known as Southfield Township.
 Ground was broken on May 7, 1952.

-The complex was a sprawling, 1,040,200 square foot, open-air structure.
+When completed, the complex was a sprawling, 1,040,200 square foot, open-air structure.
 It encompassed 2 levels.
 The ground floor was devoted entirely to retail.
 A basement included lower levels for the larger stores, two subterranean shopping concourses, storage areas, mall offices, a US Post Office, Community Room and truck tunnel network.
 During the mall's early years, the basement was also maintained as a fallout shelter.

 A 4-level (486,200 square foot) J.L.
 Hudson, the first suburban location in the Detroit-based chain, was situated in the center of the cluster-type mall.
 This store was surrounded by five retail blocks and seven open court areas.
 All enclosed structures were air-conditioned and there were twelve escalators.
 Court areas featured fountains and over 8,000 trees, shrubs and flowering plants.
 Prerecorded music could be heard over a system of loudspeakers.